GermscheidSimon/-jquery-server-side-calculator-/README.md

     express.js
     bodyparser
 ## Acknowledgement
     this was a really fun project that I completed during week 8 of Prime Digital Academy.
+I want to thank them for equipping me with the tools necessary to complete this app!
+## support
+    If you have suggestions or issues, please email me at sgermscheid@gmail.com